Bucks County and New Jersey officials linking COVID-19 spike to travel to Myrtle Beach, South Carolina

 The 16 states currently included in the New Jersey's travel advisory include: Alabama, Arizona, Arkansas, California, Florida, Georgia, Idaho, Iowa, Louisiana, Mississippi, Nevada, North Carolina, South Carolina, Tennessee, Texas and Utah.

-These states are also included in the Pennsylvania's travel advisory except for Iowa.
+These states are also included in Pennsylvania's travel advisory except for Iowa.

 Local leaders say if you must go to any states listed on the travel advisory, wear a mask, sanitize your hands frequently, avoid bars and other similar gatherings of people.